 a pleasant breeze

-He began by reading technical books on fluid aerodynamics and wing profiles.
-From these he learned what wing shapes had the lowest air resistance, but none offered any techniques for recreating a natural breeze.
-Perhaps no one had ever taken up this challenge before.
+Gen began reading technical books on fluid aerodynamics and wing profiles.
+While he learned what wing shapes had the lowest air resistance, he didn’t discover any techniques to help recreate a natural air breeze.
+It seemed no one had ever taken up this challenge before.

-In that case, Gen decided, he would have to start by studying those breezes, and set out with wind gauge in hand to collect data from nature.
+Gen started studying air flow by utilizing a wind gauge to collect data from nature.
 He also studied the movement of air from existing fans.

 The breakthrough came when he recalled something he had seen at one of the workshops he regularly visited.
-The artisans there would aim their fan at the workshop wall.
-This broke the spiral of wind and caused it to rebound as a two-dimensional plane.
-And this, in turn, was very like a natural breeze.
+The artisans there would aim their fan at the workshop wall, breaking the spiral of wind and causing it to rebound as a two-dimensional plane.
+This, in turn, created the feeling of a natural breeze.

-The question, then, was how to mold the wind from an electric fan into that form.
-One day, when watching a television program with thirty children running a “thirty-one-legged race,” Gen was struck by a sudden realization.
-The faster children are dragged back by the slower ones.
-Maybe the same thing happens in fluids . . .
+The question, then, was how to curve the wind from an electric fan?
+One day, when watching a television program with thirty children running a “thirty-one-legged race,” Gen was struck by a sudden realization: the faster children are dragged back by the slower ones.
+Perhaps the same thing can happen with air?

-If he put two airstreams rotating at different speeds side-by-side, would the faster one be dragged back by the slower, causing the two to collide?
-This idea led to an entirely new dual-blade design.
+Driven by his latest hypothesis, he put two airstreams rotating at different speeds side-by-side.
+The faster one was dragged back by the slower and caused the two streams to collide.
+This discovery led to an entirely new dual-blade design.
 Gen experimented with dozens of blade types, carefully testing the movement of each.
-He even used a theatrical smoke machine to observe airflow inside a garage.
+He even used a smoke machine to observe airflow inside a garage.

 Finally, in April 2010, the GreenFan was complete.
 The technology it used was unique and entirely new.

-Not only did the GreenFan offer fundamentally different “airflow quality,” it also used a DC brushless digital motor to reduce power consumption, on the lowest fan setting, to as little as 4 watts per hour (at the time).
-This newly developed silent motor kept the noise of the fan to just 13 decibels or less.
+Not only did the GreenFan offer different “airflow quality,” it also used a DC brushless digital motor to reduce power consumption -- as little as 4 watts per hour on the lowest fan setting (at the time).
+This newly developed “silent motor” kept the noise of the fan to just 13 decibels or less.
 As an electric fan, the GreenFan was unprecedented.

-A low-power, low-noise electric fan that creates a natural breeze: This was the next stage for BALMUDA, which was still a three-employee company at the time.
+A low-power, low-noise electric fan that creates a natural breeze was the next stage for BALMUDA.